-All persons over the age of 18, who want information from their birth records, are required to have a meeting with a counsellor before they can be given the information to enable them to obtain a copy of their original birth certificate.
+If you're over the age of 18, and want information from your birth records, you need to meet with a Social Worker before you can get a copy of your original birth certificate.

-- to give adopted people as much information as possible about their adoption in a helpful manner
+- give you as much information as possible about your adoption

-- to help adopted adults understand some of the possible feelings and emotions aroused within themselves and their adoptive parents, of any inquiries they may wish to make about their birth families
+- help you to understand some of the possible feelings and emotions within yourself and your adoptive parents

-- to consider the possible effects upon and consequences for their birth parents if they decide to trace them
+- consider the possible effects and consequences for your birth parents if you decide to trace them

 Finding your original birth records